wangyan100/springbootexamples/spring-boot-k8s/readme.md

     http://192.168.99.113:32663
     ```

-- use postman to send request to springboot application, it will create an entry at elasticsearch
+- use postman to send request to SpringBootApplication, it will create an entry at elasticsearch
   ![3](doc/03.png)

 - check result, it works